Rick Archer's Note: It is my hope that my

 09. Dawson told the other man to go back down and bring

 the rest of the company up to this spot.

 10. At this point, another unit led by Lt.

 and Sgt.
 Philip Streczyk appeared some distance away.

 11. Using sign language, Dawson signaled Spalding to

 distract the Germans above with intense fire.

-12. Crawling on his belly, Dawson slowly made his way to the top.
+occupied, Dawson crawled on his belly and slowly made his way to the top.

 reached a spot directly below the machine gun nest